larselona/setup-new-wordpress-installation-on-raspberry-pi/README.md

 ## Prerequisites

-- A Linux server (tested on Ubuntu 20.04)
+- A Linux server (tested on Debian GNU/Linux 12 (bookworm) on a raspberry pi)
 - Apache2
 - MySQL or MariaDB
 - PHP (version 7.4 or higher recommended)